 Whilst on the project you will be staying at the Magemani Camp which is situated amongst the trees of an old coconut, mango and cashew nut plantation on Mafia Island’s western shore.
-Traditional thatched houses of different sizes make up the camp which are shared, same-sex dorms that house two people, so volunteers must be willing to share space with their fellow interns.
-All dorms are equipped with amenities (beds, pillows, linen and mosquito nets).
-In true Bush style, the camp features dry, composting toilets and outside showers.
-Free Wifi is also available for volunteers to use.
+Traditional thatched houses of different sizes make up the camp which are shared, same-sex dorms that house two people per room.
+All dorms are equipped with beds, pillows, linen and mosquito nets.
+In true 'bush style', the camp features dry, composting toilets and outside showers.
+Free Wi-Fi is also available for volunteers to use.

-Three meals of fresh local food are prepared by chefs daily here, including a lot of fruit and seafood such as fish, octopus and squid.
+Three meals of fresh local food are prepared here daily by local chefs, including a lot of fruit and seafood such as fish, octopus and squid.
 Chicken and beef are also often served, and for vegetarians, there is plenty on offer.
-Food is very important for productivity at the project so they do try to eat well.
 You will also be provided with tea, coffee and according to your preference, bottled or filtered water.
-Any extra snacks or drinks other than what is mentioned is not provided but can be purchased at an additional cost.
+Any extra snacks or drinks other than what is mentioned are not provided but can be purchased at an additional cost.

 In terms of fitness, you must be able to swim confidently and must also be comfortable with the open ocean.
-We would recommend, therefore, that you are in reasonable health and have at least a moderate level of fitness.
-A health questionnaire must be completed on application to ensure that everyone meets the entry level requirements.
-Note that you will get fitter during the internship!
+We would recommend, therefore, that you are in reasonable health and have at least a good level of fitness.
+A health questionnaire must also be completed upon application to ensure that everyone meets the entry level requirements.

 A dive qualification is not required for this project and almost all of the work is done whilst snorkelling and skin diving.